 Definition of “pattern”

-Related to the previous comment, the reviewer chose to present a quote from Greene et al., and chose to make the assertion that the word “pattern” in the quote was referring specifically to the use of “series fixations and saccades, not raw data.”
+Related to the previous comment, the reviewer presents a quote from Greene et al. to make the assertion that the word “pattern” in the quote was referring specifically to the use of “series fixations and saccades, not raw data.”
 As we understand, from this quote specifically, pattern is referring to the earlier mention of “eye movements” in the Greene et al. quote, which actually does not refer to any type of data, but the movement of the eyes.
 To clarify this point, we present the quote initially brought up by the reviewer, including the sentence immediately following:

 “Yarbus argued that changing the information that an observer is asked to obtain from an image drastically changes his pattern of eye movements.
 Moreover, the scan paths from this famous figure have been taken as evidence that eye movements can be windows into rather complex cognitive states of mind.”